 When you lose body fat it becomes harder to maintain muscle size because the body is programmed to survive – not to satisfy the dreams of muscle worshipers.
 Since anabolic drugs diminish muscle catabolism (breaking down of the muscle tissue) to a minimum, they are also used by professionals to preserve size during the leaning out phase before a contest.

-Besides muscle size building drugs bodybuilders also use dangerous substances meant specifically to reduce body fat and help the individual achieve the desired aestheticism.
-Those drugs are also highly effective and sometimes athletes lose unreal amount of fat in very short periods of time.
+Besides muscle building drugs, bodybuilders also take dangerous substances designed to reduce body fat and help with the acquisition of aestheticism.
+Those drugs are highly effective, and sometimes the athletes lose an unreal amount of fat in very short periods of time.
 It’s not uncommon for a bodybuilder to lose 20 pounds in a few weeks while also keeping his muscle size.
 Those drugs, however, are highly dangerous and could do significant damage to the heart and the thyroid gland.
 While this is already plenty, the drug usage in the fitness world does not end here.

-Before a contest bodybuilders are also trying to lose water weight in order to increase muscular definition.
-Like it was already said: if you can’t see the muscle it does not matter how big it is.
-While water weight is considered lean mass it can still mask muscle detail and affect the placing of the competitor.
-In order to lose water bodybuilders use diuretics to promote excretion of liquid from the organism.
+Before a contest, bodybuilders are also trying to lose water weight to enhance their muscular definition even further.
+To lose water, bodybuilders rely on diuretics which promote excretion of liquids from the organism.
 However, dehydration is not a healthy process and usage of diuretics can cause severe medical conditions – including death.